 - Be constantly vigilant of cliff edges and uneven ground

-- Prepare adequately for the activities we are doing
+- Prepare adequately for the activities we are doing, including wearing proper footwear

-- Be realistic about our own personal limitations
+- Be realistic about our own personal limitations— a good selfie is not worth your life

 - But also acknowledge that, even if we follow all of these guidelines, accidents can still happen— we accept this risk every time we set foot on a trail.